7 Referral Email Templates for More Word-of-Mouth Referrals

 6. Email Template for Asking Members of Your Networking Groups for Referrals

-Members are held accountable using a point system for making referrals, bringing guests to meetings, and one-on-one meetings with other members.
-Since it’s assumed that the members already know what your business does, your focus here is to detail what an ideal customer looks like and how they can submit a referral.
+Members are held accountable using a point system for making referrals, bringing guests to meetings, and having one-on-one meetings with other members.
+Since it’s assumed the members already know what your business does, your focus here is to detail what an ideal customer looks like and how they can submit a referral.

-Subject: Ideal [Client/Customer] for [Your organization name]
+Subject: Request for Ideal [Client/Customer] for [Your organization name]; Get [Incentive] for Referrals!

 Hi [member’s name],